alexander-bergeron/go-app-tmpl/README.md

 # go-app-tmpl
 A template for generic golang applications.

-Demo repo that shows how to use a combination of declarative tools to build a extensible golang API with a postgresql backend.
-At this point the only application code that has to be build by a developer is the handler code and the main server code.

 ## Tooling

 This section will cover all the moving parts of this demo.
 Each closes one gap for the fully declarative extensible build.